filecoin-project/specs/data-structures.md

 	stateRoot &StateTree

 	## Messages is the set of messages included in this block.
 This field is the Cid
-	## of the TxMeta object that contains the bls and secp signed message trees
+	## of the TxMeta object that contains the bls and secpk signed message trees
 	messages &TxMeta

 	## BLSAggregate is an aggregated BLS signature for all the messages in this block that